a1i3n37x/a37/README.md

 You can then type commands like:
 - "Scan 10.10.10.10 with nmap"
-- "Run gobuster on the web server"
+- "Run directory enumeration on the web server"
 - "What do these results mean?"

 The assistant will guide you, run tools, explain results, and manage your recon session.

 ### Advanced: Manual Tool Subcommands

-You can run tools directly (e.g., `alienrecon nmap ...`), but this bypasses the assistant and session features.
+- You can run tools directly using the `manual` subgroup (e.g., `alienrecon manual nmap ...`), but this bypasses the assistant and session features.
 Results are managed, but you lose conversational AI guidance.
 This mode is for advanced/manual use only.

 ---